ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 ## Fragment identification {#application-yaml-fragment}

+A fragment identifier starting with "*" is to be interpreted as a YAML alias node {{fragment-alias-node}}.

+A fragment identifier that is empty or that starts with "/" is to be interpreted as a JSON Pointer {{JSON-POINTER}}
+and is evaluated on the YAML representation graph, walking through alias nodes;
+this syntax can only reference YAML nodes that are on a path that is made up of nodes interoperable with the JSON data model (see {{int-yaml-and-json}}).

+A fragment identifier is not guaranteed to reference an existing node.
+Therefore, applications SHOULD define how an unresolved alias node ought to be handled.

+### Fragment identification via alias nodes {#fragment-alias-node}

 This section describes how to use alias nodes (see Section 3.2.2.2 and 7.1 of [YAML]) as fragment identifiers to designate nodes.